primus/primus/README.md

 But to make it easier for you during development we've automatically added an extra route to the supplied HTTP server, this will serve the library for you so you don't have to save it.
-Please note, that this route isn't optimized for serving static assets and should only be used during development.
+Please note, that this route isn't optimised for serving static assets and should only be used during development.
 In your HTML page add: